-5 BOXWOOD HALL STATE HISTORIC SITE Boudinot Mansion 1073 East Jersey Street
+5 BOXWOOD HALL STATE HISTORIC SITE Boudinot Mansion

-Prominent American statesmen of the late 18th and early 19th centuries had ties to this handsome Georgian house.
-In 1772, it became the home of Elias Boudinot, who served as a President of the Continental Congress.
+1073 East Jersey Street

-During Boudinot's residency, young Alexander Hamilton lived at Boxwood Hall for a year, while he attended school in Elizabethtown.
-In 1789, George Washington dined here with Boudinot and a committee of Congressmen, while en route to his inauguration.
-In 1795, the house was sold to Jonathan Dayton, who was a signer of the Constitution, Speaker of the House of Representatives, and a member of the US Senate.
-In 1824, Dayton hosted the Marquis de Lafayette here, during his American tour.
+Elias Boudinot, a prominent American statesman of the late 18th and early 19th centuries, purchased this handsome Georgian house in 1772.
+Boudinot served briefly as President of the United States under the Articles of Confederation.

-Listed on the National and State Registers of Historic Places, National Historic Landmark
+During Boudinot's residency, young Alexander Hamilton lived at Boxwood Hall for several months while attending school in Elizabethtown.
+In 1789, George Washington dined here with Boudinot and a committee of Congressmen while en route to his inauguration in New York City.
+In 1795, the house was sold to Jonathan Dayton, a signer of the Constitution.
+He also served as Speaker of the House of Representatives and then as a member of the US Senate.
+In 1824, Dayton hosted the Marquis de Lafayette, a French aristocrat who served with distinction in the Continental Army during the Revolutionary War.
+The house would witness several more chapters in its storied history, for a time serving as a girls' school then as a retirement home for women.

-Operated by Boxwood Hall State Historic Site, NJ Division of Parks and Forestry
+Listed on the National and State Registers of Historic Places, National Historic Landmark Operated as Boxwood Hall State Historic Site, NJ DEP, Division of Parks and Forestry